pmenzel/kiq/README.md

 make sra
 ```

-If the installation of `ncbi-vdb` and `ngs` cannot be done with superuser privileges, then specify an existing custom folder as installation target for `ncbi-vdb` and `ngs` when running their `./configure` scripts, for example:
+If the installation of `ncbi-vdb` and `ngs` cannot be done with superuser
+privileges, then you can specify an existing custom folder as installation
+target for `ncbi-vdb` and `ngs` when running their `./configure` scripts, for
+example:
 ```
 ./configure --prefix /home/username/software
 ```
-Afterwards, compile KIQ with:
+In this case, compile KIQ with:
 ```
 make sra NCBI_DIR=/home/username/software
 ```